Onsomujosh/AirBnB_clone/README.md

 =================================================================================
 hbnb is the first step towards building our first full web application.

-In this initial step, we are going to build a console which will be a foundation for future projects such as HTML, CSS, Front end integration etc
+In this initial step, we are going to build a console which will be the foundation for future projects such as HTML, CSS, Front end integration etc

-Description of the console
+Description of the console/ commandline interpreter
 ==================================================================================

 The console is the interface we'll build to help us interact with backend functions.
+The 2 words (console and commandline interpreter) are used interchangeably.

 The console will help us manage the following objects in our project.